 There’s also a magnet in the tailcap, which is plenty strong to hold the light.

 Power and Runtime

-The W1 is powered by a single lithium ion cell – in this case a 16340.
+The W1 is powered by a single lithium-ion cell – in this case, a 16340.
 An appropriate cell is included – a 650mAh button top.

 Two runtimes follow.
 The outputs aren’t regulated, and just track cell voltage on the way down.

-On bench power, there was no evidence of LVP, or electronic shutoff.
+On bench power, there was no evidence of LVP or electronic shutoff.
 In the runtime tests, the light was outputting very low but never actually shut off.
 Though not documented in the manual, the indicating switch stays on while the light is on (except in Firefly).
 Blue seems to indicate “full power” and red would indicate low power.
-The switch does provide warning when the cell is low, so that counts as low voltage warning.
+The switch does provide a warning when the cell is low, so that counts as a low voltage warning.

-The light also has built in charging by way of a micro-USB port on the head.
+The light also has built-in charging by way of a micro-USB port on the head.

 The charge test looks good.
 Charging is at around 1C, which is fine, and takes just under 2 hours.

 During charging, the indicating switch will be red.
 When charging is complete, the switch will turn blue.
 If something’s wrong, the switch will light purple.

 Low and Turbo don’t have PWM, but the middle three modes do.
 I don’t notice it, though.